Last updated April 2026

 Average Farm Size ~185 acres

-EQIP FY2026 Application Deadline Check with your local NRCS office for current batching dates
+EQIP FY2026 Application Deadline Varies by area, contact your local NRCS office for current batching dates

-CSP FY2026 Application Deadline Check with your local NRCS office for current ranking dates
+CSP FY2026 Application Deadline Varies by area, contact your local NRCS office for current batching dates

-State NRCS Office (804) 287-1691 · Richmond, VA
+State NRCS Office (804) 287-1638 · Richmond, VA

 Federal Programs in Virginia

-Federal programs like EQIP, CSP, and FSA loans are available nationwide, but how they work in practice varies by state — each state sets its own EQIP priorities, ranking criteria, and application deadlines.
+Federal programs like EQIP, CSP, and FSA loans are available nationwide, but how they work in practice varies by state.
+Each state sets its own EQIP priorities, ranking criteria, and application deadlines.
 Below is how the federal programs apply specifically in Virginia.
 For full details on any program, read the federal program guides.

 EQIP in Virginia